💲Making Money With AI The Right Way | Ownership, Outcomes, & Consequences — Chapter Five

 “The data was flawed.”

-But distance does not dissolve responsibility.
+Distance does not dissolve responsibility.

 AI doesn’t create ethical ambiguity — it exposes whether you were willing to own decisions in the first place.